November 28, 2012 73 Comments

-This article has had over 100,000 views!
+This article has had almost 110,000 views!
 Although it was written for the Nexus 10, many of these tips apply to other Android tablets as well.
 Enjoy!

 Because my original Nexus 10 tips and tricks article was so incredibly popular, I’ve decided to write a follow-up.
 This time I’m including a few outside sources, however I assure you these tips will be every bit as good as the original ones and there will be no duplicates.

 - Improve lag and choppiness – Some other Nexus users have found a simple fix to lag, choppiness, and stuttering performance that occurs when swiping across the home screens, opening the app drawer, typing on the keyboard, scrolling in the browser or even simply unlocking the device.
 I haven’t experienced too many problems like this, but still recommend you make the following change to see if it improves things.
 First, locate Google Currents in All Apps and open it.
 Tap “Settings” (the three dots) and uncheck “Enable Background Sync.”
 Reboot your Nexus 10.
 Source: TalkAndroid

 - Unblock ads – There are several good Android ad blockers, but most require a rooted device.
 Adblock Plus is free and removes ads on a stock Nexus 10.
 Important note: One of my readers reported some serious problems after installing this app (see the comments section of my original tips article if you want details).
 For this reason, I’m recommending everyone hold off on installing this app until the company releases an update which addresses this issue.
 Source: Phandroid